ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 ### FairShare, Priority, and Allocations

+#### Fairshare Scheduling
+The idea behind fairshare scheduling is simple, even though its implementation is complex: jobs submitted by people who have underutilized their allocated resources get higher priority, while jobs submitted by people who have overutilized their allocated resources get lower priority.

 #### Level Fairshare
 A Level Fairshare (`LevelFS`) is a value calculated by [Slurm's Fairshare Algorithm](https://slurm.schedmd.com/fair_tree.html#algorithm).
 A user's